Urigo/angular-meteor/README.md

 For more information, please look at Parties demo app.

 ###TypeScript Compilation
-This package has built-in TypeScript compiler plugin, that is not only compile ````ts```` files, but also provides (by default) diagnostics of that compilation to the terminal (e.g. syntactics, semantics errors).
+This package has built-in TypeScript compiler plugin, that is not only compile ````ts```` files, but also provides (by default) diagnostics of that compilation to the terminal (e.g. syntactic, semantic errors).
 So, if you have code like this:
 ````ts
     var parties = new Mongo.Collection('parties');
 ````
 It will likely curse that ````Mongo```` is undefined.
-Luckily, packages adds Angular2 and Meteor declaration file, which means you'll need only to reference it in your TypeScript files to fix errors.
+Luckily, package adds Angular2 and Meteor declaration file, which means you'll need only to reference it in your TypeScript files to fix errors.

 When you first run your app, Angular2-Meteor will create a declarations (or typings) file ````typings/angular2-meteor.d.ts```` in your app folder .
 Add reference to it in every TypeScript file you have created as follows:
 ````ts